abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 | PostgreSQL | `postgres:15-alpine` | 5432 | Deployment |
 | OWASP ZAP | `ghcr.io/zaproxy/zaproxy:latest` | 8080 | Deployment |

 The app is exposed via a Kubernetes **LoadBalancer** service which provisions an AWS ELB automatically.
-PostgreSQL and ZAP are ClusterIP only — internal to the cluster.
+PostgreSQL and ZAP are ClusterIP only — internal to the cluster, no port ever exposed externally.

 | Service | Type | Port | External |
 |---|---|---|---|